Neglected tropical diseases: Soil-transmitted helminthiasis

 Soil-transmitted helminthiasis is the most prevalent neglected tropical disease.
 The four major worm species responsible for soil-transmitted helminthiasis are Ascaris (roundworms), Trichuris (whipworm), the hookworms Necator americanus and Ancylostoma duodenale, and Strongyloides stercoralis.
 There are 1.5 billion people currently infected.
 Soil-transmitted helminthiasis occurs in sub-Saharan Africa, the Americas, China, and East Asia.
 The mortality risk is very low.
 The most common symptoms are anemia, stunted growth, intestinal problems, lack of energy, and compromised physical and cognitive development.
 Infected children often fall behind in schooling.
 The severity of symptoms depends on the number of worms in the body.

 Parasitic worms are generally transmitted via exposure to infected human feces and soil that are spread in the environment, for example, due to open defecation.
 The most common treatment is medicine.
 It can be prevented through hygienically prepared food and clean water, improved sanitation, periodic deworming, and health education.
 The World Health Organization recommends mass deworming without prior diagnosis.

-Taeniasis/cysticercosis
+Taeniasis and cysticercosis

-Cysticercosis is a tapeworm larvae infection, while taeniasis is infection with adult tapeworms.
-Both are found in Asia, Africa, and Latin America, particularly on farms in which pigs are exposed to human excrement.
+Cysticercosis is an infection by larvae of the pork tapeworm Taenia solium, while taeniasis is infection by adult Taenia species tapeworms, including T. solium, the beef tapeworm T. saginata and the Asian tapeworm T. asiatica.
+Both cysticercosis and taeniasis are found in Asia, Africa, and Latin America, particularly on farms in which pigs are exposed to human excrement.

 Cysticercosis is the most common preventable cause of epilepsy in the developing world.
-Cysticercosis occurs after ingestion of contaminated food, water, or soil.
+Cysticercosis occurs after ingestion of food, water, or soil contaminated by human fecal matter.
 Cysts and lesions can cause headaches, blindness, seizures, hydrocephalus, meningitis, and dementia.
 Neurocysticercosis, or the parasitic infection of the nervous system, can be fatal.

 Taeniasis is not fatal.
-It is usually contracted after eating undercooked contaminated pork.
-Taeniasis has mild symptoms, including abdominal pain, nausea, diarrhea, or constipation.
+It is usually contracted after eating undercooked contaminated pork or beef.
+Taeniasis has mild symptoms, including abdominal pain, nausea, diarrhea, or constipation, although cholangitis and appendicitis have been reported due to internal movement of motile proglottids, and intestinal obstruction by large T. saginata occasionally occurs.

 Drugs are used to treat both diseases.
 Infection can be prevented through stricter meat-inspection standards, livestock confinement, improved hygiene and sanitation, health education, safe meat preparation, and identifying and treating human and pig carriers.